How to Subscribe to Mined Transactions via WebSocket Endpoints

 This tutorial uses the alchemy_minedTransactions subscription endpoint.

 Alchemy provides the most effective method to subscribe to mined transactions, log events, and new blocks using WebSockets on Ethereum, Polygon, Arbitrum, and Optimism.
-By leveraging the Alchemy SDK, you’re able to access direct subscription types by simply connecting to each endpoint. [mined
+You can access direct subscription types by connecting to WebSocket endpoints using modern Web3 libraries.

-In this tutorial, we will test and create a sample project using the alchemy_minedTransactions method offered by the Alchemy SDK.
+In this tutorial, we will test and create a sample project using the alchemy_minedTransactions method with Viem and Ethers.js.

 What relevance does the alchemy_minedTransactions provide to users?